From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: Introduction

 According to Caves' \textit{Encyclopedia of the City} \cite{caves2004encyclopedia}, social polarization is the segregation within a society that emerges from several socio-economic factors that differentiate social groups.
 In the context of public discourse in social networks, \textit{echo chambers} reflect a parallel mechanism to social polarization.
-An echo chamber emerges, according to Bruns et al. \cite{bruns2017echo}, when a group of actors chooses to preferentially connect with each other, with the exclusion of outsiders.
+An echo chamber emerges, according to Bruns et al. \cite{bruns2017echo}, when a group of actors chooses to preferentially connect, with the exclusion of outsiders.
 However, over which preferences would such actors choose to connect?
 Garimella et al. \cite{garimella2018quantifying} state that opinions or beliefs stay inside communities created by like-minded people who reinforce and endorse each other's opinions.
 Therefore, agents prefer to connect to other actors with similar opinions and exclude those with contrasting ones, suggesting that \textit{homophily} is a driving force in the creation of echo chambers \cite{gillani2018me, mcpherson2001birds}.
-An actor inside an echo chamber will mostly receive information coherent with her beliefs, so she will reject any new information that does not align with those beliefs, i.e., actors in an echo chamber experience a \textit{confirmation bias}.
+An actor inside an echo chamber will mostly receive information consistent with their beliefs, so they will reject any new information that does not align with those beliefs.
+In other words, actors in an echo chamber experience a \textit{confirmation bias}.
 This bias creates a positive feedback mechanism that reinforces the echo chambers in the light of new information \cite{sikder2020minimalistic}.